 Editing Layout¶

-You can go back to the layout being edited to continue editing, from anywhere in MoErgo Layout Editor by clicking on the Edit or Edit (Changes not saved) in the top menu bar.
+You can always return to this workspace from anywhere in the editor by clicking Edit or Edit (Changes not saved) in the top menu bar.

 When you edit the layout, a screen like below will be shown.